preludetech/tutorial-getting-git/tutorial/12-practical-creating-and-merging-multiple-branches.md

 - the code is valid.
 Eg: If you are writing HTML then the code should be valid HTML, if you are writing Python then there shouldn't be weird syntax errors etc.
 - the code should do the correct thing: This means you need to look at both the changes and decide how to deal with them.
 If different branches implemented different features then all the features should work correctly

-Do not blindly accept changes without reading them.
-You could overwrite someone else's hard work.
+Do not blindly accept changes without reading them!
+You could be effecting someone else's hard work.

-You need to look at the changes and think to yourself: How should this code look?
-What is it meant to do?
+You need to look at the changes and think to yourself:  **What is this code supposed to do? **

+In our case, we need the `<nav>` section of the website to contain both the links.

-Then you need to fix the code.
+Once you know what the code should do, you need to fix the code.

 In this case, the `index.html` file should look something like: